 In the social sciences, social segmentations range from groupings from politics to culture and beliefs.
 Audience segmentation divides people into unique subgroups based on demographics, product usage, communication behavior, media use and psychographics.

-In Public relations theory (James E. Grunig) the view is that people form around issues.
-Stakeholder theory (by R. Edward Freeman in the book Strategic Management: A Stakeholder Approach,) has it that people can be grouped together because they have a 'stake' in an organisation.
+In Public Relations Theory of James E. Grunig, the view is that people form around issues.
+Stakeholder theory by R. Edward Freeman in the book Strategic Management: A Stakeholder Approach, wrote that people can be grouped together because they have a 'stake' in an organisation.